hmans/miniplex/packages/miniplex/README.md

 ### Implementing Systems

 Now we can implement a system that operates on these entities!
 Miniplex doesn't have an opinion on how you implement systems – they can be as simple as a function.
-Here's a system that uses the `movingEntities` archetype we created in the previous step, iterates over all entities in it, and moves them according to their velocity:
+Here's a system that uses the `movingEntities` query we created in the previous step, iterates over all entities in it, and moves them according to their velocity:

 ```ts
 function movementSystem() {